PicklesJimmy/SandwichGame/README.md

 I chose to make a sandwich simulator game for my project since I have always enjoyed playing restaurant simulation games when I was little.
 In fact, even now, I still enjoy a lot of restaurant simulator games such as **Overcooked 2**.
 Consequently, I want to make my project around the idea of restaurant simulator games out of passion and my life for the genre.

+## User Stories

+- As a user, I want to be able to add ingredients to a sandwich.
+- As a user, I want to be able to view a list of all ingredients in the current sandwich I am making.
+- As a user, I want to be able to add raw ingredients to my inventory before the game starts.
+- As a user, I want to be able to have the amount of my in-game currency to increase and decrease depending on my actions.